Returns, payments, penalties, extensions, interest, stays of collection.

 (a) Late payment of a return.

-(1) imposes a five percent penalty if the tax due on a taxpayer's return is not paid by the due date.
-A total penalty of fifteen percent is imposed if the tax due is not paid on or before the last day of the month following the due date, and a total penalty of twenty-five percent is imposed if the tax due is still not paid on or before the last day of the second month following the due date.
+(1) imposes a nine percent penalty if the tax due on a taxpayer's return is not paid by the due date.
+A total penalty of nineteen percent is imposed if the tax due is not paid on or before the last day of the month following the due date, and a total penalty of twenty-nine percent is imposed if the tax due is still not paid on or before the last day of the second month following the due date.
 The minimum penalty for late payment is five dollars.

 Various sets of circumstances can affect how the late payment of a return penalty is applied.
 See (a)(i) through (iii) of this subsection for some of the most common circumstances.